lydia-diadem/baseball_game/README.md

 # baseball_game
 This project was created at a Girl Develop It Chicago meetup.
 The meetup was all about pair programming and introductor javascript.
-We created a javascript baseball simulator and of course forgot to save the file, but they are still working on it here!
+We created a javascript baseball simulator and of course forgot to save the file, but we are still working on it here!